+North Sea Advisory Council

+NSAC Letter to Scheveningen Group Ref.
+XX-1920

-NSAC draft letter to Scheveningen Group re: the discard plan JR
+NSAC Response to the Scheveningen Group Joint Recommendation on 2021 Discard Plan

 We welcome the opportunity to provide input on the Scheveningen Group’s joint recommendation (JR) for next year’s North Sea demersal discard plan.
 The draft JR was discussed at the NSAC Landing Obligation Focus Group meeting on the 25th of February 2020 in London, and it was agreed to respond in a letter outlining the initial NSAC views and priorities rather than presenting detailed comments on specific elements of the draft JR.

 We support the Scheveningen Group’s approach of focusing on a consolidation and continuation of existing exemptions by providing additional supporting information as requested last year by the STECF for a number of exemptions.
-Currently, the NSAC is not putting forward new exemptions that are not covered by the draft JR, but will inform the Scheveningen Group should this situation change.

-We recognise the challenges posed by the requirement to provide additional supporting information to continue or expand certain exemptions.
+We have some concerns about the impact on covid on the calendar to establish the JR and especially considering that some trials of scientific study have to be cancelled.
+We hope that it will not impact more the industry and that some flexibility will be found.

+The NSAC would like members states to consider the inclusion of one more exemptions to the draft JR: a de minimis exemption for herring caught with TR2 trawlers and that could be written as : a de minimis exemption for herring caught with demersal vessels using bottom trawls and seine with a mesh size of 80-99mm in ICES subarea 4, up to x% in 2021 and beyond, of the total annual catches of herring caught in these fisheries.

+The NSAC encourages MS to include this request and all relevant supporting information in the JR in order to STECF to evaluate it.

+However, we note that, while there is an exemption for plaice caught in trawls with mesh sizes below 100 mm or above 120 mm, there is no exemption for plaice caught in trawls with mesh sizes between 100 and 120 mm.
+It seems counterproductive that the benefit in selectivity that would come from increasing the mesh size in the trawl from 95 to 105 mm would be negated by an obligation to land all catch.
+We therefore encourage the Scheveningen Group to consider including a request to extend this exemption to these mesh sizes, as well as relevant supporting information (including estimates of dead discards), in its joint recommendation.We recognise the challenges posed by the requirement to provide additional supporting information to continue or expand certain exemptions.
 However, we strongly encourage the Scheveningen Group to provide all relevant information needed to enable the STECF to fully evaluate the exemptions in question in a timely manner.
 This is important to increase the likelihood of requests being successful, by avoiding delays in the process between the STECF evaluation of the JR and the adoption of the final discard plan.
 In this context, the NSAC encourages the Scheveningen Group to follow the recommendations provided in the past by the STECF regarding the type and level of detail of information needed for a robust evaluation, as well as the suggested format for providing this information.